severalnines/docs/user-guide/mysql/nodes.rst

   - Enable read-only by setting up ``SET GLOBAL read_only = ON``.
 This option is only available if read-only is off.

 * **Change Replication Master**
-	- Only application for slave nodes.
+	- Exclusive for slave nodes.
 This option will tell ClusterControl to change the replication master to the other available master.
 All slaves will then be configured to replicate from the new master.

 * **Rebuild Replication Slave**
-	- Rebuilds replication slave on this node from another master.
-It uses Percona Xtrabackup to stage the replication data.
-This option is only available if ClusterControl detects the node as slave.
+	- Exclusive for slave nodes.
+Rebuilds replication slave on this node from another master.
+It can use an existing backup (PITR compatible) or use Percona Xtrabackup to stage the replication data from a master.

 .. caution:: 'Rebuilding Replication Slave' will wipe out the selected node's MySQL datadir.

 * **Start Slave**
-	- This option is only available if the slave is stopped.
+	- Exclusive for slave node and only if the slave is stopped.
 It starts the slave thread.

 * **Stop Slave**
-	- Stops the slave IO and SQL threads.
+	- Exclusive for slave node and only if the slave is started.
+Stops the slave IO and SQL threads.

 * **Promote Slave**
-	- Promotes the selected slave to become the new master.
-		- If the master is currently functioning correctly, then stop application queries prior to promoting another slave to safe guard from data loss.
+	- Exclusive for slave node.
+Promotes the selected slave to become the new master.
+If the master is currently functioning correctly, then stop application queries prior to promoting another slave to safe guard from data loss.
 Connections on the current running master will be killed after a 10 second grace period.
-		- This option is only available if ClusterControl detects the node as slave.

 MySQL Standalone
 '''''''''''''''''